 How do we communicate with parents?

 For every child in school ‘Open Evenings’ are held in the Autumn and Spring term where parents are invited to come in to speak to their child’s class teacher.
 In addition to this, you will also receive a formal school report during the Summer term.
 Children’s targets for Reading, Writing and Maths are shared at these points allowing parents and carers to support their child at home with their learning.

 However, if your child is identified as not making progress, the school may set additional meetings to discuss this with you in more detail which will use the Assess, Plan, Do Review model as outlined in the Code of Practice.

 This will be an opportunity to:

 If your child is already on the SEND register, you may be invited to termly review meetings to discuss your child’s progress with the SENDCo/class teacher.
 There may be representatives from other services who work with your child at these meetings.
-You will also be asked to complete a personal portrait about their child to ensure we gather information from all parties.
-Where external agencies are involved, all information will be discussed with you with the person involved directly, or where this is not possible, in a report.
+You will also be asked to complete a personal portrait about your child to ensure we gather information from all parties.
+Where external agencies are involved, all information will be discussed with you, with the person involved directly, or where this is not possible, in a report.

-A home-school contact book may be used to support communication with you when this has been agreed to be useful for you and your child.
+A home-school contact book may be used to support communication with you when this has been agreed to be useful for you and your child, as well as regular check ins via class email to listen to concerns or give advice and support.

 How do we communicate with children?

 Where it is appropriate to, your child will be involved in the decision making about their learning including any setting and reviewing of targets that they may be working on.
 When it is felt to be appropriate, children may be invited to review meetings.
-When this is not possible, children’s views will be gathered beforehand.
+When this is not possible, children’s views will be gathered beforehand through observations or informal pupil-teacher discussions.

 How do we share information across school?